Well, it looks like we’ve reached our limit of cooler days here in Florida. ::sigh::

 Now, my Nana might’ve told you that my recipe is not how it was made, but she also didn’t consider herself a “peasant” like the “southern Italians.”
 She was a northern Italian (from Tuscany), where the rest of my grandparents were from the south, near Naples.

-If you’d like the quick and easy way, just grab a large can of plain tomato sauce (29oz unseasoned), and one smaller can, size 15oz.
+If you’d like the quick and easy way, just grab a large can of tomato puree (28oz unseasoned or tomato sauce), and one smaller can, size 15oz.

 In large saucepan, heat 2 tbls extra light olive oil and add 1 to 2 large cloves minced garlic (depending on your taste).
 Maybe add one tablespoon of diced sweet onion if you’d like.
 I don’t like onion, but some people do.
 When garlic starts to sizzle, add tomato sauce.
 Keep on medium low and let simmer with seasonings like salt, pepper, basil, and a touch of sugar.
 Play it by ear and add any others you might like too.
 I don’t measure seasonings, so put in enough to satisfy your taste-buds.